numerique-gouv/ami-notifications-api/CONTRIBUTING.md

 [partner's page](https://espace.partenaires.franceconnect.gouv.fr).

-You'll need to request access to this partner's page and/or ask us for the Client Secret before being able to France Connect locally while developping.
+You'll need to request access to this partner's page and/or ask us for the Client Secret before being able to FranceConnect locally while developping.

-At the moment, France Connect is only used in a "test Service provider"
+At the moment, FranceConnect is only used in a "test Service provider"
 scenario:

 ### AMI as a Service Provider

-- the France Connect button is displayed in the mobile app/PWA
+- the FranceConnect button is displayed in the mobile app/PWA
-- clicking on it will start the France connection, by redirecting to the AMI backend, which will then redirect to the France Connect service
+- clicking on it will start the FranceConnection, by redirecting to the AMI backend, which will then redirect to the FranceConnect service
 - check the [FC demo users](https://github.com/france-connect/sources/blob/main/docker/volumes/fcp-low/mocks/idp/databases/citizen/base.csv)
 for some demo credentials
 - at the end of the connection, if successful, the user will be redirected to